Enxgmatic/wysi-disc-bot/readme.md

 <br><br>

 ### Final words
 This is a really shit bot.
-I coded it really poorly too.
+I coded it really poorly too. (like really poorly)
 But it is a great way to annoy your friends so its 10/10.
 <sub>(Sincerely, please don't use this lmao)</sub>